llvm/llvm-project/llvm/docs/AMDGPUUsage.rst

 Scratch backing memory (which is used for the private address space) is accessed with MTYPE NC (non-coherent).
-Since the private address space is only accessed by a single thread, and is always write-before-read, there is never a need to invalidate these entries from the L0 or L1 caches.
+Since the private address space is only accessed by a single thread, and is always write-before-read, there is never a need to invalidate these entries from L0.

 Wavefronts can be executed in WGP or CU wavefront execution mode: